pulumi/pulumi-opsgenie/README.md

 # Opsgenie Resource Provider

-The postgresql resource provider for Pulumi lets you manage opsgenie resources in your cloud programs.
+The OpsGenie resource provider for Pulumi lets you manage opsgenie resources in your cloud programs.
 To use this package, please install the Pulumi CLI first.

 ## Installing